moira-alert/doc/source/user_guide/throttling.rst

 There are four ways to disable throttling for a specific trigger:

-1. Listen to the warning message.
+1. Obey the warning message.
 That is, fix your system to generate less events.
 Or change trigger thresholds.
 Or use Graphite functions like ``movingAverage`` to remove spikes from your metric graph.
 This is the best method to deal with throttling.
 2. Enable maintenance mode for some of your metrics.
 This will temporarily disable checking of a metric and give you